Clinical officer: Kenya

 Clinical officers play a central role in Kenya's medical sector today.
 There were 8,600 clinical officers on the register in 2010 compared to 7,100 medical officers.
 They are trained by the universities, the Kenya Medical Training College (KMTC), St. Mary's School of Clinical Medicine and other private institutions.
 The Ministry of Health, through the Clinical Officers Council (COC) regulates their training and practice, accredits training institutions, and approves the syllabi of the universities and colleges.
 The Kenya Medical Training College (KMTC), also under the Ministry of Health, has campuses in regional teaching hospitals and trains the majority of clinical officers.
 St. Mary's School of Clinical Medicine and St. Mary's Mission Hospital in Mumias, owned by the Roman Catholic diocese of Kakamega, was the first private institution to train clinical officers.
 It admits students who got the minimum university entry grade in high school and have passed a written examination and oral interview.
 The students sit the same examination as their counterparts at the KMTC and are examined by consultants from the public service.

-On 28 October 1981 lawmakers addressed the National Assembly as follows: